AwsAyyash/Tic-Tac-Toe-React-ts/README.md

-A Tic-Tac-Toe game with react ts.
+# Tic-Tac-Toe with React TypeScript

 It has two ways of playing: